jhumelsine/jhumelsine.github.io/_posts/2025-08-01-abstract-factory.md

 In [A Cautionary Tale](https://jhumelsine.github.io/2024/11/27/abstraction-cohesion.html#a-cautionary-tale), I described work situation where an integration test was connected to our production database.
 When the test cleaned up upon completion, it deleted a table in our production database losing customer data.
 Had we configured our system with an Abstract Factory, it would have been much more difficult to have configured our test environment with a production dependency.

-While thinking about this blog, I realized that I was missing another scenario.
+While thinking about this blog, I realized that I was missing another Abstract Factory scenario.
 In most Creational Design Patterns, the caller depends upon the concrete class type of the object being created even if the class type is encapsulated and unknown to the caller.
-I described this situation in the beginning of the [Dependency Injection](https://jhumelsine.github.io/2023/10/09/dependency-injection-design-pattern.html) (DI) blog.
-DI helps resolve this indirect dependency issue by creating the instance and injecting it into the application.
+I described this situation in the beginning of the [Dependency Injection](https://jhumelsine.github.io/2023/10/09/dependency-injection-design-pattern.html) (DI) blog how traditional Creational Design Patterns resulted in indirect dependencies making unit testing difficult.
+DI helps resolve this indirect dependency issue by creating the instance outside the boundary of the application and injecting it into the application.

-DI only resolves this issue when the application only depends upon one individual object.
+DI resolves this issue when the application only depends upon one individual object.
 If repeated instances of the same object type are required by the application, then DI won’t work as it’s usually presented.

-Abstract Factory will address both situations:
+Abstract Factory will address both scenarios:
 * Consistent Dependencies
 * Multiple Object Instances

 There may be other scenarios where it will be useful, but I won’t present them.

 # Abstract Factory Use Case
-I will return to the [Call of Duty](https://jhumelsine.github.io/2024/11/27/abstraction-cohesion.html#call-of-duty) example in (What Is Cohesive Abstraction?)[ https://jhumelsine.github.io/2024/11/27/abstraction-cohesion.html] with a few modifications.
+I will return to the [Call of Duty](https://jhumelsine.github.io/2024/11/27/abstraction-cohesion.html#call-of-duty) example in [What Is Cohesive Abstraction?](https://jhumelsine.github.io/2024/11/27/abstraction-cohesion.html) with a few modifications.

-This use case will feature a Warrior who uses a Launcher/Projectile weapon system, such as a Rifle/Bullet, Bazooka/Bazooka Shell or Bow/Arrow.
+This use case will feature a Warrior who uses a Launcher/Projectile launcher system, such as a Rifle/Bullet, Bazooka/Bazooka Shell or Bow/Arrow.
 The Warrior’s behavior consists of:
 * Acquiring a Launcher.
 * Acquiring a set of Projectiles and loading those Projectiles into the Launch up to the Launcher’s Projectile capacity.
 * Aiming and launch each of the Projectiles loaded into the Launcher.

-In more concrete terms, if the Warrior is a Rifleman, then he/she will load six bullets into his/her rifle, take aim and fire the six rounds.
+In more concrete terms, if the Warrior were a Rifleman, then he/she will load six bullets into his/her rifle, take aim and fire six rounds.

+This use case will address both scenarios, since it will ensure that the Launcher and Projectile dependencies are consistent, and the Warrior can acquire as many Projectile instances as needed.

 I will construct the Warrior design in phases using the Abstract Factory in a test environment.
 Then I’ll show how it can accommodate Rifle/Bullet, Bazooka/BazookaShell and Bow/Arrow.